regtay/Easy-Peasy/EasyPeasy.md

 What is the version of nginx?

-* nginx version was shown from nmap scan
+* nginx version was shown in nmap scan

 What is running on the highest port?